s1m0ness/PeakRMSCompressorWorkbench/README.md

 **Notes**:
 - Ensure the `id` is unique.
-- Use valid parameter ranges (defind in `util/include/Constants.h`).
+- Use valid parameter ranges (defined in `util/include/Constants.h`).

 ---